A Failure of $\Pi^1_{n+3}$-Reduction in the Presence of $\Sigma^1_{n+3}$-Separation: Introduction

 \begin{theorem*} Assuming that $M_n$ exists, there is a model of $\bf{\Sigma}^1_{n+3}$-separation over which there is a pair of $\Pi^1_{n+3}$-sets, which can not be reduced by any pair of $\bf{\Pi}^1_{n+3}$-sets.

 \end{theorem*}

 The proof relies on the construction and ideas from \cite{Ho1}, where a universe with the $\bf{\Sigma}^1_3$-separation property is produced via forcing over $L$.
 However, we will introduce some simplifications of the original argument, yielding a cleaner presentation.
-We will use the coding machinery form \cite{Ho3} which is basically the same as in \cite{Ho2}.
+We will use the coding machinery from \cite{Ho3} which is basically the same as in \cite{Ho2}, though we opted to present it slightly differently to reduce the potential of confusion.
 In \cite{Ho3} a universe is forced over $L$, where $\Pi^1_3$-reduction holds but the stronger $\Pi^1_3$-uniformization fails.
 Our proof presented here will take a quite different direction though and uses a more direct diagonalization argument, where we actively work towards two $\Pi^1_3$-sets $B_0, B_1$ which can not be reduced by a pair of $\bf{\Pi}^1_3$-sets.
-As we simultaneously have to work towards a stronger failure of $\Pi^1_3$-reduction, we need to substantially alter the original definitions and arguments for forcing the $\Sigma^1_3$-separation.
+This idea of actively building a pair of projective sets which witness the failure of separation is further pursued, in a considerably easier setting in \cite{HOFFELNER2026103667}, where a universe is built where separation fails on both sides of the third projective level, in the presence of a weaker form of Martin's axiom.
+As we simultaneously have to work towards a stronger failure of $\Pi^1_3$-reduction, we need to substantially alter the original definitions and arguments for forcing the $\bf{\Sigma}^1_3$-separation.
+The underlying theme in all these forcing constructions is to use a coding machine which, to some extent, is closed under taking products.
+This approach is in some or another form necessary as became clear in hindsight with the construction presented in \cite{HOFFELNER2025110272}, which forces the $\Sigma^1_{n+2}$-uniformization property for all $n$ simultaneously and is very flexible.
+There is a second flexible method producing just $\Sigma^1_3$-uniformization (see \cite{HOFFELNER2024103466}), which can be used to show that, somewhat surprisingly on first sight, $\mathsf{BPFA}$ and $\aleph_1=\aleph_1^L$ together outright imply $\Sigma^1_3$-uniformization.
+Thus any way to force $\Sigma^1_3$-separation must use a technique which can not be married with the ones from \cite{HOFFELNER2025110272} and \cite{HOFFELNER2024103466}.
+Being closed under products neatly destroys any possibility of such a marriage.